From the Borough of Col. Tyng Himself comes a new rock sound that, if bottled and mass produced, COULD SAVE THE WORLD!

 With the April 2014 release of their first full-length album Frenetics, psychedelic indie-rockers Fiesta Melon established themselves as pioneers of an exciting new sound.
-Fusing rock guitar with dance beats, synthesizers and samplers, Fiesta Melon creates catchy, honest songs-suggesting a range of influences from Talking Heads to Spoon-via memorable hooks, lush harmonies and textured soundscapes.
+Fusing rock guitar with dance beats, synthesizers and samplers, Fiesta Melon creates catchy, honest songs—suggesting a range of influences from Talking Heads and Ween to David Bowie and The Police—via memorable hooks, lush harmonies and textured soundscapes.

-Recorded at Q Division Studios (Pixies, Skrillex, Fountains of Wayne) in Boston, MA and The Space in Lowell, MA.
-Frenetics has garnered great reviews and regional radio play.
+Recorded at Q Division Studios (Pixies, Skrillex, Fountains of Wayne) in Boston, MA and The Space in Lowell, MA, Frenetics garnered great reviews and regional radio play, helping to grow the profile of this new group.

-In late 2015, after a year of steady expansion and growth, the Melon added piano/keyboard extraordinaire Mark Fabrizio into the fold as the bands' sound evolved and arrangements became more dynamic and complex.
-Fabrizio's playing adds a layer of depth that ranges from subtle and dynamic to raw and powerful.
+In late 2015, after a year of steady expansion and growth, the Melon added piano/keyboard extraordinaire Mark Fabrizio into the fold as the bands’ sound evolved and arrangements became more dynamic and complex.
+Fabrizio’s playing has added a layer of depth to the Melon sound that ranges from subtle and dynamic to raw and powerful.

-With a batch of fresh material and a new album set for release in the Fall/Winter of 2016, Fiesta Melon continues to build on the do-it-yourself ethos of the modern independent artist.
-Committed to spreading the good word of the Melon to the masses, Fiesta Melon will playing more live shows in 2016 than any previous year and marketing/promoting the new album extensively in the coming months.
+With a growing fan-base and a new album out, Fiesta Melon continues to build on the do-it-yourself ethos of the modern independent artist.
+Committed to spreading the good word of the Melon to the masses, Fiesta Melon will be playing more live shows in 2018 than any previous year and marketing/promoting the new album extensively in the coming months.
 Come out to a show and say hello!

-What the press is saying about Fiesta Melon/Frenetics:
+What the press is saying about Fiesta Melon

 “Fiesta Melon is a refreshing treat that will leave you wanting more.”